Samic8/samdawson.dev/src/articles/react-redux-use-selector-vs-connect.md

 We end up with less flexibility but it _nudges_ us to writing to more comprehensive tests that include redux state.

-I am using the word _nudge_ here again, because it does not force us to test components using hooks in this way.
+I am using the word _nudge_ here again because it does not force us to test components using hooks in this way.
 We could break this component into two components, one that uses the hooks and another that just receives props.
 But at that point we are replicating the connect functions purpose, so we may as well just use it.

-We are not confided to using only one method, we can mix and match hooks and the connect function.
+We are not confined to using only one method, we can mix and match hooks and the connect function.
 Unless you have a project style-guide that is very strict about using hooks or connect exclusively.
 If you are in that situation it might be worth starting a discussion about why you are opting for one way over the other.

 ## Better performance optimizations by default

-The winner here is the connect function, since it won't re-render connected components unless the props included the props mapped from state are changed.
+The winner here is the connect function since it won't re-render connected components unless the props included the props mapped from the state are changed.
 Components using React Redux hooks can achieve the same functionality by making use of the [React.memo](https://reactjs.org/docs/react-api.html#reactmemo) API

 Whether this will truly give your app better performance is best left decided to [actual testing](/article/js-perf-assumptions).

 ## Less boilerplate

 Using react hooks forgoes the need to use the connect function and embeds that logic within the components themselves.
-The trade off is a reduction on the _Separation of Concerns_ spectrum and the need to be are of when to use React.memo.
+The trade-off is a reduction on the _Separation of Concerns_ spectrum and the need to be are of when to use React.memo.

 ## Read the docs for more in-depth understand